 - Estate sales are great places to find the perfect ring for way less than jewelry stores.

 - Online shopping like Amazon or Ebay.
-They have options in every style (here is a $300 set with great reviews).
+They have options in every style.

 - Smaller diamond or no diamonds from a regular jeweler.
 Diamonds are shiny, strong rocks.
 Maybe you or your significant other appreciate a different look or type?
 I love opals and blue topaz way more than diamonds, so if I wasn’t wearing family heirlooms, I’d most likely have this blue topaz engagement band.
-And when my husband first proposed, he did it with a $125 white gold band with a really small diamond that I liked from Zales (similar to this one).
+And when my husband first proposed, he did it with a $125 white gold band with a really small diamond that I liked from Zales.
 His family offered their own rings as upgrades for the wedding, lol.

 - Roses and other types of flowers are cheaper at Sam’s Club and Costco.